aws-samples/bedrock-claude-chat/docs/AGENT.md

 This sample implements an Agent using the ReAct (Reasoning + Acting) approach.
 ReAct enables the agent to solve complex tasks by combining reasoning and actions in an iterative feedback loop.
 The agent repeatedly goes through three key steps: Thought, Action, and Observation.
 It analyzes the current situation using the LLM, decides on the next action to take, executes the action using available tools or APIs, and learns from the observed results.
 This continuous process allows the agent to adapt to dynamic environments, improve its task-solving accuracy, and provide context-aware solutions.

+## Example Use Case

+For instance, an Agent using ReAct can be utilized in a customer service scenario.
+When a user asks a complex question, the Agent can break down the query, gather relevant information from various sources, perform necessary calculations or data retrieval, and provide a comprehensive, accurate response.

 ## To use the Agent feature

 To enable the Agent functionality for your customized chatbot, follow these steps: